Cloudxtreme/apidocs/gui/j.gui.dialog.md

 @param selectedValue:
 @param  format: the format of the input date

-### def askInteger(question, defaultValue = None) (l139)
+#### def askDirPath(message, startPath = None)

-Asks user the supplied question and prompt for an answer, if none given the default value is used, the response and the default value must be valid integer
+Prompts for a selection of a file path starting from startPath if given and '/' if not

-@param question: question to be displayed
+@param message: message that would be displayed to the user above the selection menu
-@param defaultValue: if the user did not provide a response this value is used as an answer
-@return: response integer or the default value

-### def showLogging(text) (l241)

-Shows logging message

-### def message(message) (l70)
+@param startPath: base dir of the navigation tree

-prints the given message to the screen
+@return: path to the directory selected

-@param message: message to print

-### def askFilePath(message, startPath = None) (l79)
+#### def askFilePath(message, startPath = None)

 Prompts for a selection of a file path starting from startPath if given and '/' if not